Museum - Law Dictionary Search Results

 University laboratory, University library, Univer-sity Museum or University Institution

-University laboratory, University library, Univer-sity Museum or University Institution, means a laboratory, a library, a museum
+Matched in: Term University laboratory, University library, Univer-sity Museum or University Institution

 Publisher of libellous matter

-every book published in the United Kingdom to the British Museum and other libraries, see Copyright Act, 1911 (1 & 2
+duty of publishers to send a copy of every book published in the United Kingdom to the British Museum and other libraries, see Copyright Act, 1911 (1 & 2 Geo.5, c.
+46), s.
+15, and the British

 Consummation

-piece of sculpture or painting for preservation in a national museum does not destroy it nor does he use it himself
+value or utility.
+A man purchases a valuable piece of sculpture or painting for preservation in a national museum does not destroy it nor does he use it himself for the purposes of presenting it to the

 Consumption and use

-piece of sculpture or painting for preservation in a national museum does not destroy it nor does he use it himself
+value or utility.
+A man purchases a valuable piece of sculpture or painting for preservation in a national museum does not destroy it nor does he use it himself for the purposes of presenting it to the

 Adoptive Act of Parliament